SkylineCommunications/cassandra-hardening/README.md

 # Cassandra Hardening

+ > [!WARNING]
+> This repository has been archived.
+> All Cassandra versions that support windows installations are end-of-life.
+Since the scripts within this repository are specific for these Windows installations of Cassandra, they will no longer be updated.

 This repository contains a collection of PowerShell scripts to easily secure the Cassandra database used by DataMiner.

 # Scripts